irkode/irkode/_posts/2022-05-15-manjaro-xfce-resize-border.md

 ## Fix up fringe

-So no color is a bad choice because of transparencies and the overlying icon bitmaps.
-We need tio use the color of the rest of the title bar.
+So no color is a bad choice because of transparencies and the overlay icon bitmaps.
+We need to use the color of the rest of the title bar.
 Unfortunately I found no defined color that is the same.
-So I took a screenshot and used a color picker to get the value. `#1B2224`.
-So we need a third color here resulting in:
+So I took a screenshot and a color picker to get the value. `#1B2224`.

+So we need a new color and define it in the `themerc` file.
+Just add a line at the end defining a name and the color:

+  `matcha-sea_active_bg=#1B2224`

+Now add this as a third color and here we go:

 ```c
 "8 29 3 1",